S&P 500 sets record high, dollar slips after Trump attacks Fed

 INTERACTIVE GRAPHIC: The long bull run in context: here

-Reporting by Herbert Lash; Editing by Meredith Mazzilli and Nick Zieminski
+Reporting by Herbert Lash; Editing by Nick Zieminski and Leslie Adler